earthstar-project/earthstar-cli/README.md

 # Earthstar CLI

+> ### **🚨🚨🚨 The Earthstar CLI is not under active development**!
+Please check out [user-scripts](https://github.com/earthstar-project/user_scripts) instead, which offers pretty much all of the same functionality as the CLI, but with the benefit that you can extend functionality with your own scripts, and tweak existing ones.

+---

 A complete command-line suite for everything Earthstar.
 Manage identities, back up shares on your computer, and sync with replica servers over the internet.